Generating Adjacency Matrix for Video Relocalization: Conclusion

 \section{Conclusion}

-In this article, we further improve Video Query based Video Moment Retrieval.
+In this article, we further improve video relocalization.
 Based on the graph convolution methods purposed before, we first concatenate the features of query and proposal to build a graph.
 Then we use metrics between the nodes in the graph, which is different from pre-defined adjacency weights used before.
 And a fully connected layer is also used for trained for Experiments on ActivityNet v1.2 and Thumos14 dataset has shown the effectiveness of our new method.